What To Do When Fiduciaries Fail To Fulfill Their Duties

 - A conservator of your family member has failed to manage financial assets in the best interests of that family member.

 - A banker, investment broker or lawyer handling elder law or estate matters for your loved one wrongly took funds to gain an unfair benefit from accounts he or she was responsible for monitoring or managing.

 - Your sibling, cousin or family friend, acting as the executor, administrator or trustee of your grandparent’s or parent’s estate, has not fulfilled the duties set forth in the will, in state law, or in the trust or trusts containing the decedent’s assets.

 While still alive, a person whose assets are managed by a trustee relies on the trustee’s integrity and fulfillment of the responsibility to manage those assets in the best interests of the principle.
 After death, a trustee has the duty of distributing assets according to the terms of the trusts.

 Whatever the fiduciary relationship and whatever circumstances that have led to breach of fiduciary duties by a trustee or any fiscally responsible party, my law firm, The Law Offices of Jeffrey T. Vanderveen can pursue the legal remedy to get the best result in your case.
-From law offices in Vista and Lake Forest, I serve clients throughout the area.
+From law offices in Vista and Mission Viejo, I serve clients throughout the area.